Health Information & Over-The-Counter Medicines For The Most Common Ailments

 The Cultivation of Medicago Sativa

-Originating from the sun-kissed lands of western Asia, Medicago sativa, better known as alfalfa, has embarked on quite the global adventure, making its way to Europe and now firmly planting its roots in the United States and beyond.
-This flowering legume isn’t just a pretty face in the plant world; it's like the Swiss Army knife of crops, serving up edible beans while moonlighting in various roles—food source, green manure, and even a secret weapon in biocontrol programs.
+Alfalfa, or Medicago sativa, comes from the sunny lands of western Asia.
+It has traveled all over the world, from Europe to the United States and beyond.
+This flowering legume isn't just a lovely face in the plant world.
+It's like the Swiss Army knife of crops.
+It grows edible beans and can be used as food, green manure, and even a secret weapon in biocontrol programs.

 Common Questions About Alfalfa (Medicago Sativa) [i]